gca-research-group/tee-morello-performance-experiments/README.md

 **Preliminary observations:**

 The results are shown in replication of attestable results and exhibit an unexpected behaviour.
 We expected memory consumption to increase steadily from 1,628.3 MB, which corresponds to a single attestable replica, to 15,406.5 MB (90% of total memory) consumed by N attestable replicas.
 The aim was to determine the value of N.

 However, unexpectedly, memory consumption increased steadily only up to the creation of 3,800 attestable replicas, which consumed 14,582.5 MB.
 Beyond that, intriguingly, memory consumption decreases as the number of attestable replicas increases.
 Note that the last metric shows that 8,991 attestable replicas consume 13,066.4 MB (approximately 76% of the total memory).

 We do not have an explanation for that yet.
 We need to double check measurements.
 We are showing this preliminary result only to show that this is a pending question in our agenda.
 The analysis of the time to wipe the memory of the attestable replicas is also pending.

 The cpu-performance and memory-performance folders contain code and results of some experiments in progress.
 Cpu-performance is meant to measure the performance of code running inside attestables in the computation of some mathematical operations, integer arithmetic, floating point arithmetic, and array manipulation.
 Memory-performance is meant to assess the time it takes an attestable to allocate and free blocks of memory of different sizes.

 # 2. CPU Performance Tests on the Morello Board

 The main aim of this experiment is to measure and analyse the performance of the Morello Board's CPU by comparing the results of identical tests carried out inside and outside a secure enclosure.
 The tests measured the time required to perform computational operations, including complex mathematical functions, arithmetic operations with integers, floating point operations and matrix manipulation.
 The complex mathematical functions included sine, cosine, tangent, square root and logarithm.
 The integer arithmetic tests focused on multiplication, division, subtraction and modulo operations.
 For floating point operations, the focus was also on multiplication, division and subtraction.
 The matrix manipulation test involved initialising matrices and performing operations such as multiplication and division.
 The execution time of each operation was measured and recorded.
-These tests were repeated 100 times for each operation, in both environments - inside the secure compartment and in the Morello Board's normal operating environment - and the results were saved in a CSV format file for each environment.
+These tests were repeated 100 times for each operation in both environments - inside the secure compartment and in the Morello Board's normal operating environment - and the results were saved in a CSV format file for each environment.
+Algorithm 1 details how to carry out the CPU performance tests and record the results.

 <pre style="border: 1px solid #ddd; padding: 10px; background-color: #f9f9f9; font-family: monospace;">
 Algorithm 1: CPUPerformance